 There is a long history of the public getting way too close to these majestic creatures.
 Unfortunately, common sense seems to go away once they cross the small wall which separates Point La Jolla and Boomer Beach or walk down the staircase to the rocks.

 Many take the warning sign seriously, but most people do not.

 Point La Jolla Trajedy

-Members of Sierra Club Seal Society wrote a letter to San Diego Mayor Todd Gloria asking to close the La Jolla sea lion rookery at the beginning of their pupping season (June), demanding action to be taken after the death of a pup.
+Members of the Sierra Club Seal Society wrote a letter to San Diego Mayor Todd Gloria asking to close the La Jolla sea lion rookery at the beginning of their pupping season (June), demanding action to be taken after the death of a pup.